Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Simulation Results

-Video quality with different number of users is shown in Table \ref{T:quality}, which is the average number of enhance layers transmitted to VoD users. ``NA" means that at least in one frame, the QoS of RT users cannot be satisfied or the data in base layer cannot be transmitted to VoD users (i.e., playback interruption occurs for VoD users).
-As shown in the table, the maximal total number of users that the system can support with ensured QoS is 20, i.e., $M_D=M_R=10$.
-Again, the results indicate that the video quality of heuristic policy is near optimal.
+To show the throughput of the considered network in terms of maximal total number of RT and VoD users without stalling, we provide the video quality with different numbers of users in Table \ref{T:quality}, which provides the average number of enhanced layers transmitted to VoD users.
+To obtain the results, we first set the video quality at level 5 (all the 5 enhanced layers are transmitted) and find the solutions with different policies.
+If the problem is infeasible, we reduce the video quality of VoD users to a lower level until the problem is feasible.
+Finally, we calculate the average video quality of VoD users in $100$ minutes. ``NA" means that at least in one frame, the QoS of RT users cannot be satisfied or the data in base layer cannot be transmitted to VoD users (i.e., playback interruption occurs).
+Due to the lack of space, we do not show the performance when stalling occurs, which is acceptable in practice.
+We can see that the maximal total number of users that the system can support with ensured QoS is 20 (i.e., $M_D=M_R=10$) if using Baseline 2, and is 22 if using other three policies.
+Again, the heuristic policy performs closely to the ideal policy in term of the video quality.
+Since the EE can be improved only when {the} traffic load is not high (say $M_D, M_R<10$ for the considered setup), in the sequel we only consider the scenario where the QoS of all VoD users can be ensured.

-The relation between EE and the total number of users are illustrated in Fig. \ref{fig:EEuser}.
-The results show that EE achieved by the optimal and heuristic policies are much higher than that achieved by the baselines when the number of users is small (i.e., the traffic load is light).
+The EE of the system supporting different traffic loads is shown in Fig. \ref{fig:EEuser}.
+The results show that EE achieved by the ideal and heuristic policies are much higher than that achieved by the baselines when the number of users is small.
 When the number of users approaches to the maximal number of users that the system can support, the EE achieved by different policies are almost identical.
-This is because when the traffic load is heavy, the BSs need to serve the users with all the resources, and then there is no chance to save energy.
-By reserving resources for RT users, Baseline 2 is even inferior to Baseline 1.
-This means that joint predictive resource allocation for RT and VoD users are critical.
+This is because when the network is fully loaded, the BSs need to serve the users with maximal transmit power and bandwidth, and hence there is no chance to save energy.

+To understand the behavior of the heuristic policy, we consider a simplified scenario with one VoD user and one RT user.
+The amount of data transmitted in different frames and the amount of video data played in each frame (with legend ``video trace") are shown in Fig. \ref{fig:rate}.
+The results show that at the first several frames in the prediction window (i.e., the beginning of the service), the data amount transmitted in each frame equals to the data amount to be played in the next frame.
+After the first several seconds, both ideal and heuristic policies transmit data when the large-scale channel gains are good.
+There is no stalling since the video segments are transmitted before playback.